frontarm/navi/packages/website/src/pages/motivation.md

 In fact, there's a whole ecosystem of [routing](https://github.com/ReactTraining/react-router) [tooling](https://npmjs.com/package/react-helmet) that relies on component state to handle asynchronous data.
 But here's the thing: **outside of the browser, component state just plain doesn't work** -- and neither do the tools that rely on it.

 But Navi?
-It works *perfectly* without component state.
-It's built with vanilla JavaScript, and is asynchronous to its core. **Navi works with async data both in *and* out of a browser** -- and this is crucial when generating HTML for crawlers.
+It works perfectly *without* component state.
+It's core is built with vanilla JavaScript.
+And most importantly, **Navi makes it easy to use async data on the server** -- which is crucial when generating HTML for crawlers.

 Crawlers need HTML